Are you a service-leaver searching for ways to enhance your future career? If so, you should take a look at the ECLAS scheme.

 How Do I Claim My ELCAS Funding?

-It’s recommended to get in touch with one of our resident ELCAS advisors by calling Discovery Learning on 0208 543 1017.
-The moment you reach out to us, we will ensure that you’re provided with all the relevant course information as well as a breakdown of dates, availability, and venues.
-This will provide you with all the help you need to fill out the ELC claim form and MOD 1746 form (for those who qualify).
+It’s important to identify a provider offering ELCAS funded courses.
+A reputable provider and popular choice is Study Active.
+You can get in touch with one of their resident ELCAS advisors by calling Study Active on 0345 017 8733 or emailing via firstname.lastname@example.org.
+The moment you reach out to an ELCAS provider, they will ensure that you’re provided with all the relevant course information as well as a breakdown of dates, availability, and venues.
+This will provide you with all the help you need to fill out the ELC claim form (for those who qualify for the scheme).

 You should know that the claim needs to be made a minimum of 25 working days prior to your course start date or registration date.
 It should include full and accurate information about their course you’re looking to study or undertake.

 Afterwards, your claim will be processed and once approved a CAN (Claim Authorisation Note) will be forwarded to you.
-Once you receive the CAN form, you will need to forward it to us by fax (0203 014 7731) or email (firstname.lastname@example.org).
-You can be sure of getting a response the moment we receive it, and you will then proceed to pay your 20% contribution for the course.
+Once you receive the CAN form, you will need to forward it by email to your ELCAS provider and you will then proceed to pay your 20% contribution for the course.

-Now that you’re booked on your chosen course, you’ll receive confirmation from our end as well as all course materials.
+Once you’ve booked on your chosen course, you’ll receive confirmation as well as all course materials.

 Why Becoming a Personal Trainer is a Good Career Choice for ex-military